Description

 The Rookie (Green)

-- The Rookie is a family friendly 5.5km green trail with an optional blue 2.4km extension.
+- The Rookie is a family-friendly 5.8km green trail with an optional blue 2.4km extension.

-- The Penhydd mountain bike trail re-opened in November 2013.
-Accompanying it was a new 8km Blue section called Blue Scar and 6km Red section (called Penhydd) leaving and returning to the Afan Visitor Centre.
+- Blue Scar is 7km and has an optional 6km Red section incorporated called Penhydd leaving and returning to the Afan Visitor Centre.

 The White's Level (Red with Black option)

-- The White's Level Red (with black option) is 15km long and has more than most trails all in one.
-A beautiful route up takes you to a black rocky section (you can take an alternative route) that has rocks, technical corners and is steep, steep, steep.
-Later in the ride there is a cheeky northshore section as well as some fun rock drops (chicken run options exist too).
+- The White's Level Red (with black option) is 15.2km long and has more than most trails all in one.
+A route up takes you to a black rocky section (you can take an alternative route) that has rocks, technical corners and is steep, steep, steep.
+Later in the ride, there is a Northshore section as well as some fun rock drops (chicken run options exist too).

-- Added in 2013 was a red grade descent trail Tyn y Pant situated 70 metres up the fire road from the old start (top) of ‘The Darkside’ that takes you swooping 1,700 metres down to the valley floor.
+- There is also a red grade descent trail Tyn y Pant situated 70 metres up the fire road from the old start (top) of ‘The Darkside’ that takes you swooping 1,700 metres down to the valley floor.
 Hence two there are choices of descents now, Darkside & Tyn y Pant.

 The Skyline (Red)